ykabaran/NewsDigestSplash/README.md

 ## Installation

-Simply copy the SplashView.java file into your project and use it like you would use any other custom view.
-If you would like to inflate from XML, then you might also want to copy the resources in attrs.xml file as well.
+Simply copy the SplashView.java and attrs.xml files into your project and use it like you would use any other custom view.

 ## Usage

 You can create in code:
 ```
 // create and customize the view
-SplashView splashView = new SplashView(getApplicationContext());
+SplashView splashView = new SplashView(context);
-splashView.setRemoveFromParentOnEnd(true); // remove the SplashView from MainView once animation is completed
+// remove the SplashView from MainView once animation is completed
+splashView.setRemoveFromParentOnEnd(true);
-splashView.setSplashBackgroundColor(getResources().getColor(R.color.splash_bg)); // the background color of the view
+// the background color of the view
+splashView.setSplashBackgroundColor(getResources().getColor(R.color.splash_bg));
-splashView.setRotationRadius(getResources().getDimensionPixelOffset(R.dimen.splash_rotation_radius)); // radius of the big circle that the little circles will rotate on
+// radius of the big circle that the little circles will rotate on
+splashView.setRotationRadius(getResources().getDimensionPixelOffset(R.dimen.splash_rotation_radius));
-splashView.setCircleRadius(getResources().getDimensionPixelSize(R.dimen.splash_circle_radius)); // radius of each circle
+// radius of each circle
+splashView.setCircleRadius(getResources().getDimensionPixelSize(R.dimen.splash_circle_radius));
-splashView.setRotationDuration(getResources().getInteger(R.integer.splash_rotation_duration)); // time for one rotation to be completed by the small circles
+// time for one rotation to be completed by the small circles
+splashView.setRotationDuration(getResources().getInteger(R.integer.splash_rotation_duration));
-splashView.setSplashDuration(getResources().getInteger(R.integer.splash_duration)); // total time taken for the circles to merge together and disappear
+// total time taken for the circles to merge together and disappear
+splashView.setSplashDuration(getResources().getInteger(R.integer.splash_duration));
-splashView.setCircleColors(getResources().getIntArray(R.array.splash_circle_colors)); // the colors of each circle in order
+// the colors of each circle, in order
+splashView.setCircleColors(getResources().getIntArray(R.array.splash_circle_colors));
 ```

 or in XML: